|Vice Chairperson||Lee Rumley|

 |Firehouse Art Gallery Liason||Lynn Viesti|

-Board meetings are held the first Wednesday of each month.
+Board meetings are held the second Wednesday of each month at 12:15 pm at Milford Bank, 9 Depot Road, Milford, CT.

 Milford Fine Arts Council (Doing business as Milford Arts Council)